rolandshoemaker/luther/README.md

     # python tests/run_tests.py

-### Using the CLI tool on the server running luther
+### Using `luther-cli`

+`luther-cli` is a simple CLI tool for admistering a luther service, allowing you to list, search, count, etc both registered Users and Subdomains.

     # luther-cli
     Usage: luther-cli [OPTIONS] COMMAND [ARGS]...

       CLI tool for interacting with luther -- v0.1 -- roland shoemaker

-      [this is somewhat dangerous to luther, i guess. so be careful ._.]
+      [this can be somewhat dangerous to a luther service, i guess. so be careful ._.]

     Options:
       --help  Show this message and exit.